4.2 C

 How twelve boys routed the fascists in Weymouth

-According to historian Keith Thompson, Robert Saunders (1910-1993)was a Dorset farmer and a member of the British Union of Fascists.
+According to historian Keith Thompson, Robert Saunders (1910-1993) was a Dorset farmer and a member of the British Union of Fascists.
 He could probably have become Vice President of the National Farmers Union.
-However, before the election he announced that he wanted all those who supported him to know of his support for British Union and Union Movement.
+However, before the election, he announced that he wanted all those who supported him to know of his support for British Union and the Union Movement.
 He wanted them to know that he had been against the war with Germany in 1914.
 He did not win the election, but he only lost it by one vote.
-In the 1970’s, Saunders was the TV spokesman for the National Farmers Union and he was awarded the OBE for his services to farming.
+In the 1970’s, Saunders was the TV spokesman for the National Farmers Union, and he was awarded the OBE for his services to farming.

-It was in 1933, while visiting close friends that Bob was given a copy of Blackshirt.
-After reading it, he then sent off for a copy of Mosley’s book, The Greater Britain and found the policies sensible and long overdue.
-As a result he joined the movement and never left it.
-The way he felt, as a young man, is best described by himself.
-Writing for the book “Mosley’s Blackshirts” he writes: “We were proud to be British in the 1930’s and yet, within that vast Empire every conceivable raw material could be found, every element for wealth existed.
+It was in 1933, while visiting close friends, that Bob was given a copy of Blackshirt.
+After reading it, he then sent off for a copy of Mosley’s book, The Greater Britain, and found the policies sensible and long overdue.
+As a result, he joined the movement and never left it.
+The way he felt, as a young man, is best described by him.
+Writing for the book “Mosley’s Blackshirts,” he writes, “We were proud to be British in the 1930s, and yet, within that vast Empire, every conceivable raw material could be found; every element for wealth existed.
 Britain had a large proportion of her people unemployed and suffering a depth of poverty quite unknown today.
-Its position as a world power was being undermined by largely unilateral disarmament which left it without adequate defences.
-Agriculture was being depressed by imports of cheap food which ruined the farmers and left them to face bankruptcy”.
+Its position as a world power was being undermined by largely unilateral disarmament, which left it without adequate defences.
+Agriculture was being depressed by imports of cheap food, which ruined the farmers and left them to face bankruptcy”.

 Robert Saunders and the Rise of Fascist Ideology in Dorset